 Other Agencies and Government Organizations

-The of the Panel will ensure that efforts have been made to establish an open dialogue with local and State government officials and agencies.
-The Panel should ensure that inquiries from OCA, Congress, local and State government agencies, and various Federal agencies are promptly addressed.
+The Chair of the Panel will ensure that efforts have been made to establish an open dialogue with local and State government officials and agencies.
+The Panel Chair should ensure that inquiries from OCA, Congress, local and State government agencies, and various Federal agencies are promptly addressed.
 Appropriate caution should be exercised to avoid the release of pre-decisional, proprietary, or safeguards information when responding to inquiries.
 When interest extends to a foreign government, OIP or its designee shall brief the foreign officials if the EDO deems a briefing is appropriate.

 The decision regarding the licensee’s ability to restart will include consideration of the need to involve staff from other Federal agencies, such as FEMA, EPA, DHS, and DOJ, and State and local government representatives.
 Briefings with elected officials and observations of NRC inspections by State representatives have been an effective way of enhancing NRC communication regarding plants with significant performance issues.